Milan Tourist Attractions - World Guide to Milan

-Milan Tourist Attractions and Milan Sightseeing
+Milan Tourist Attractions and Sightseeing

-(Milan, Italy)
+(Milan, Lombardy, Italy)

 Air-conditioned guided bus tours operate daily in Milan, with English speaking guides on board the bus.
 Time is allowed to walk around at some of the stops and take in the many sights.
 The three-hour APT bus tour departs from the APT Information Officer at Via Marconi 1, off Piazza del Duomo and sights include the cathedral, Sforza Castle and entrance to see Leonardo da Vinci's 'The Last Supper ' at the Santa Maria delle Grazie.